Last updated: July 16, 2022

 Avoid jailbreaking your device

-The jailbreak gives iPhone owners access to apps and software that aren't available in the Apple ecosystem, but it also exposes your phone to viruses and other malware.
+The jailbreak allows owners toiPhone to access apps and software that are not available in the Apple ecosystem, but it also exposes your phone to viruses and other malware.

 Also, once you jailbreak your iPhone, you've voided your warranty, so you can't get help from Apple if something goes wrong with your device.